grip-framework/grip/README.md

   route "/:id" # The routing is based on the kemal router which supports the same routing powers.

   def on_message(env, message)
-    puts url?(env) # This gets the hash instance of the route url specified variables puts headers?(env) # This gets the http headers
+    puts url(env) # This gets the hash instance of the route url specified variables puts headers(env) # This gets the http headers

     if message == "close"
       close "Received a 'close' message, closing the connection!" # This closes the connection